 In a statement released on February 5, Sweden's national police said they had recovered the jewels in a bin north of Stockholm.

 One of the crowns had been damaged and some of its ornamental stones had fallen off, AP said.

-They were kept in locked and alarm-activated displays that were open to visitors.
+The jewels were kept in locked, alarm-activated displays at the Cathedral in an area that was open to visitors.

-After nabbing the jewels, the suspects made their getaway in a speedboat moored near the cathedral.
+Reports at the time said suspects made their getaway in a speedboat moored nearby.

-Officers attempted to pursue the robbers, but no immediate arrests were made.
+Officers attempted to pursue them, but no immediate arrests were made, they added.

-Following the news on Tuesday of the potential discovery, Strangnas Cathedral, where the jewels once resided, posted to Facebook saying it "prayed and hoped that [the news] is true."
+Following the news of the discovery, Strangnas Cathedral posted to Facebook saying it "prayed and hoped that [the news] is true."

-"It is gratifying that the royal collection in Strangnas Cathedral appears to have been found," it said in a follow-up message on Twitter.
+"It is gratifying that the royal collection in Strangnas Cathedral appears to have been found," it said on Twitter.
 "Thank you to everyone who worked on returning these cultural treasures."